(20-hour requirement for two-parent household, 10-hour requirement for single parent household)

 Observations: In Montessori, observation is the best tool for educating our community.
 Please plan to observe in your child’s classroom (for CH – EII) beginning in October, and also in the level to which your child will be transitioning.
 Observations are expected of parents in the Children’s House and Elementary levels.
 (For the Infant/Toddler level, we would love for you to observe on a day when your child does not attend.
 Please contact your child’s lead teacher for more explanation.)
 Contact the teacher to schedule an observation for 30-45 minutes.
 You earn one hour per observation.

-Parent Coffees: We will be hosting parent coffees, October through April, from 8:30-9:30am on the first Thursday of the month.
+Parent Coffees: We will be hosting parent coffees here at school, October through April, from 8:30-9:30am on Thursdays throughout the year.
+Please keep an eye out for dates and topics in our first newsletter.
 Staff members will be presenting on different topics for the first 30 minutes.
 Questions and discussion to follow for the last 30 minutes.
 Please look out for more details in our newsletters.
 You earn one hour at each coffee.

 Snack: All levels and classrooms ask parents to provide snacks on a rotation throughout the year, and this includes aftercare.
 We encourage items low in sugar and high in protein, and not highly processed.
 You will be receiving a calendar at the beginning of the year which will indicate the week you will be responsible for providing snack.
 Please be aware of the number of children in your child’s classroom and any restrictions due to food allergies.
-(Children’s House and Elementary classrooms are all peanut/tree nut free.)
 You earn one hour for each time you provide snack.

 Laundry: We use a lot of reusable materials in our classrooms: tablecloths, cloth napkins, cloth placemats, cloths for cleaning, etc. We ask that parents take turns doing the laundry for their child’s classroom.
 Please wash and dry the load, and return to the classroom unfolded.
 This allows the children to participate in the care of the environment.
 You earn one hour each time you do the laundry.